-However, smaller run-capacitors result in better 3-phase power output as in Figure below.
+However, smaller run-capacitors result in better 3-phase power output.
 Moreover, adjustment of these capacitors to equalize the currents as measured in the three phases results in the most efficient machine.
 However, a large start capacitor is required for about a second to quickly start the converter.
 Hanrahan provides construction details.

 More efficient static phase converter.
 Start capacitor = 50-100µF/HP.
 Run capacitors = 12-16µF/HP.
 Adapted from Figure 1, Hanrahan

 If the field is segmented with leads brought out, it may be rewired (or switched) from 4-pole to 2-pole as shown above for a 2-phase motor.
-The 22.5o segments are switchable to 45o segments.
+The 22.5° segments are switchable to 45° segments.
 Only the wiring for one phase is shown above for clarity.

 Ns = 120f/P = 120*50/4 = 1500 rpm (4-pole) Ns = 3000 rpm (2-pole)

-Modern solid state electronics increase the options for speed control.
+Modern solid-state electronics increase the options for speed control.
 By changing the 50 or 60 Hz line frequency to higher or lower values, the synchronous speed of the motor may be changed.
 However, decreasing the frequency of the current fed to the motor also decreases reactance XL which increases the stator current.